Grounding Large Language Models in Clinical Evidence: A Retrieval-Augmented Generation System for Querying UK NICE

 \subsubsection{Dense Embeddings}

 For this project, a selection of leading dense embedding models was chosen for evaluation.
-The Voyage-3-Large model \citep{voyage-3-large2025} was selected for its state-of-the-art performance and its capability to handle long context windows, as shown in Table \ref{tab:model_specs}.
+The Voyage-3-Large and Voyage-3.5 models \citep{voyage-3-large2025} were selected for their state-of-the-art performance and their capability to handle long context windows, as shown in Table \ref{tab:model_specs}.
 The Qwen3-Embedding-0.6B model \citep{zhang2025qwen3} was included due to its place as a top-performing open-source model on the Massive Multilingual Text Embedding Benchmark (MMTEB) leaderboard \citep{enevoldsen2025mmtebmassivemultilingualtext}, a key benchmark for embedding model performance.
 Finally, OpenAI's text-embedding-3-large model \citep{openaiemb} was chosen due to its widespread popularity.\\

 In contrast to the keyword-based approach of sparse embeddings, dense embeddings capture deeper semantic meaning in texts.
 These embeddings are high-dimensional vector representations generated using transformer-based neural networks, such as the BERT model \citep{devlin2019bert}.
 By mapping texts into a continuous vector space of fixed length, as shown in Table \ref{tab:model_specs}, these models can represent complex semantic relationships.
 They are capable of processing long context windows, which is crucial for fully representing the information in chunks.\\